 Say 'Balls are for throwing — let’s throw this instead' and hand them something soft.
 Create a throwing target (a basket, a cushion) so the impulse has a safe outlet.

-Throwing is a genuine gross motor milestone — around 12–18 months, toddlers discover they can release objects with force, and it's thrilling.
-They're learning cause and effect (what happens when this hits the floor?), trajectory, gravity, and spatial awareness.
-For older toddlers, throwing can also express frustration when words aren't enough, or be a bid for attention — even negative attention is attention.
-At mealtimes, throwing food often signals 'I'm done' before they have the language to say so.
+Throwing is a genuine gross motor milestone — around 12-18 months, toddlers discover they can release objects with force, and it's thrilling.
+They're learning cause and effect (what happens when this hits the floor?), trajectory, gravity, and spatial awareness all in one action.
+This drive is so universal that developmental psychologists describe it as part of Piaget's "tertiary circular reactions" stage — a period when toddlers experiment systematically with how objects respond to their actions.
+Throwing supports gross motor development by engaging the arms, core, and legs together; the muscles that maintain balance learn to adjust to prevent falling, supporting future skills like running and jumping.
+For older toddlers, throwing can also express frustration when words aren't enough, or be a bid for attention.
+The NHS notes that frustration-driven behaviours emerge around 18 months as toddlers struggle to express themselves verbally.
+At mealtimes, throwing food often signals "I'm done" before they have the language to say so.

 What should I avoid during throwing things?

 Don't overreact — big reactions (gasping, shouting) are entertaining and reinforcing.
 Don't punish developmental throwing in young toddlers — they need to throw, just not everything.
-Don't remove all throwing opportunities — suppressing the urge doesn't work.
-Don't assume aggression, especially in children under 2.
+Don't remove all throwing opportunities; suppressing the urge doesn't work and removes a key motor learning channel.
+Don't assume aggression, especially in children under 2 — at this age, throwing is rarely about hurting anyone.
+Don't shame mealtime throwing in young toddlers; it's developmentally typical, even if exhausting.

 Get weekly tips for tough toddler moments